tylernathanreed/laravel-events/README.md

 ### Model / Observer Mapping

 You may prefer to instead list out models, and describe the observers beneath them.
 Both options are provided so that you can do what makes the most sense for you and your application.

-*Example:*
+Here's how listing the model first would work:

 ```php
 'models' => [